mitexleo/fediroma/docs/docs/installation/freebsd_en.md

 # sudo -Hu postgres -g postgres psql -f config/setup_db.psql
 ```

-Postgres allows connections from all users without a password by default.
+PostgreSQL allows connections from all users without a password by default.
 To
 fix this, edit `/var/db/postgres/data12/pg_hba.conf`.
 Change every `trust` to
 `password`.

-Once this is done, restart Postgres with:
+Once this is done, restart PostgreSQL with:
 ```
 # service postgresql restart
 ```